santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 Latest available version 2

-**Popular version among developers 1.4.6**
+**Stable/Most popular version among developers 1.4.6**

 Sqoop is mainly used for automation of importing and exporting data.
 ----

 ### Life cycle of sqoop command

-**In the first step, a SQL query is generated and execute to understand the data by fetching just one record to access the meta-data information of the columns.** sample query
+**In the first step, a SQL query is generated and executed to understand the data by fetching just one record to access the meta-data information of the columns.** sample query
 ```
 select * from sample_table limit 1
 ```
+Executing the above query returns just 1 record which is sufficient to get the **metadata information about the fields in the source database.**

-**Next a java file is generated, which is a map-reduce.**
+**Next a java file is generated, which is a nothing but a map-reduce program.**

+The total number of java files generated dependes on the number tables imported.

 For each table being imported a .java file is created using the columns metadata.

+**The Boundry query is executed to determine total number of records.**

+Data split into mutually exclusive records based on Boundry query and num-mappers

 **Next the .java file/files are complied to generate the jar file/files.**

 This jar file is executed to start the import process

-**The Boundry query is executed to determine total number of records.**
-Data split into mutually exclusive records based on Boundry query and num-mappers

 **By default 4 mappers are used, i.e 4 threads to import the data from the source**

-> More threads = faster the import process = Causes more load on the source database
+> In theory More threads = faster the import process but it Causes more load on the source database which is not recomended
 ----

 **Note:**